-Built in 1921 as a private mansion, the Fairmont Santa Monica sits atop the scenic bluffs of Santa Monica beach with panoramic views of the Pacific Ocean.
+Built in 1921 as a private mansion, the Fairmont Santa Monica sits atop the scenic bluffs overlooking the Pacific Ocean.

-Hollywood celebrities including Greta Garbo, Jean Harlow, and Marilyn Monroe, flocked to the exclusive private mansion-turned-hotel, seeking a tranquil haven from fans and the prying eyes of the media.
+It's been a favorite stomping ground since its inception for Hollywood celebrities including Greta Garbo, Jean Harlow, and Marilyn Monroe, who flocked to the exclusive private mansion-turned-hotel, seeking a tranquil haven from fans and the prying eyes of the media.

 The Fairmont was once the private mansion of John P. Jones, a former U.S. Senator and the founder of Santa Monica.

 In 1924, the 6-story Palisades Wing was built to provide exclusive apartments for guests like Greta Garbo, who planned lengthy stays at the beach.
 She moved into the wing and resided there for more than four years.